vaginessa/dns-wiki/Advertisements-blocking.md

 **Please do not send any email/ask here on GitHub how to block the Android advertisements!**

-It's mentioned in our official FAQ that AFWall+ or iptables itself _wasn't designed to blocking ads_, yes iptables can block it - but there is no fine control/GUI/filter for it - to really monitor and take control for each new single http/ip request.
-Google official decided to remove all Adblockers from the Google Play Store for [several reasons](https://adblockplus.org/blog/adblock-plus-for-android-removed-from-google-play-store) - same like any app that may need to change the SELinux policy which are against there terms - which overall means there is no official support!
+It's mentioned in our official FAQ that AFWall+ or iptables itself _wasn't designed to blocking ads_, yes iptables can block it - but there is no fine control/GUI/filter for it - to really monitor and take control for each new single HTTP(s)/IP/GET/.. request.

+Google official decided to remove all Adblockers from the Google Play Store for [several reasons](https://adblockplus.org/blog/adblock-plus-for-android-removed-from-google-play-store) - same like any app that may need to change the SELinux policy to get working, which are against there own Play Store terms - which overall means ad-blocking on Android doesn't exists _official_.

+But since blocking ads is our good right the following apps solutions still makes it possible to block most stuff we need.

 We have several ad-blocking techniques: